kyma-incubator/hack-showcase/addons/githubconnector-1.0.0/docs/overview.md

 ### Default plan

-This plan allows to both handle events incoming from connected GitHub repositories to an exposed endpoint and POST jsons to the GitHub API through Application Gateway, which automatically adds all necessary informations needed to communicate with GitHub.
+This plan allows to both handle Events incoming from connected GitHub repositories to an exposed endpoint and POST jsons to the GitHub API through Application Gateway, which automatically adds all necessary informations needed to communicate with GitHub.

 ### Fields